-University of California - San Diego Affected Adult Consent Form
+University of California - San Diego Adult Consent Form

 Joseph G. Gleeson, MD and his associates are conducting a research study to find out more about the inherited causes of brain diseases in childhood (genetic abnormalities of brain development such as mental retardation).
-You have been asked to participate because you have a neurological disease thought to be due to a genetic defect.
+You have been asked to participate because a member of your family, possibly your child, has a neurological disease thought to be due to a genetic defect.
 The goal of this study is to identify the specific genetic defect underlying the condition in your family.
 There will be approximately 800 new participants joining this study every year.
 To date there have been over 10,000 individuals participating in this project.